Combined oral contraceptive pill: Decreased risk of ovarian, endometrial, and colorectal cancers

-Usage of combined oral concetraption decreased the risk of ovarian cancer, endometrial cancer, and colorectal cancer.
+Usage of combined oral contraception decreased the risk of ovarian cancer, endometrial cancer, and colorectal cancer.
 Two large cohort studies published in 2010 both found a significant reduction in adjusted relative risk of ovarian and endometrial cancer mortality in ever-users of OCs compared with never-users.
 The use of oral contraceptives (birth control pills) for five years or more decreases the risk of ovarian cancer in later life by 50%.
 Combined oral contraceptive use reduces the risk of ovarian cancer by 40% and the risk of endometrial cancer by 50% compared with never users.
 The risk reduction increases with duration of use, with an 80% reduction in risk for both ovarian and endometrial cancer with use for more than 10 years.
 The risk reduction for both ovarian and endometrial cancer persists for at least 20 years.

-Increased risk of breast, cervical, and liver cancers
+Increased risk of Breast, cervical, and liver cancers

-A report by a 2005 International Agency for Research on Cancer (IARC) working group found that COCs increase the risk of cancers of the breast, cervix and liver).
-A systematic review in 2010 did not support an increased overall cancer risk in users of combined oral contraceptive pills, but did find a slight increase in breast cancer risk among current users, which disappears 5–10 years after use has stopped; the study also found an increased risk of cervical and liver cancers.
+Combined oral contraception is a IARC group 1 Carcinogen meaning there is sufficient evidence of carcinogenicity in humans.

+An association between use of birth control pills and liver cancer has been suspected, but subsequent large population research has failed to confirm such an association.

+Increased risk of breast cancer was reported in women who take combined oral contraception.
+The relative risk of breast cancer in the current combined oral contraception users was 1.24 (95% confidence interval [CI], 1.15–1.33), and this increased risk disappeared 10 years after discontinuation.
+There was also a higher risk of premature deaths due to breast cancer in the population who used COCP (P < 0.0001) for longer duration.
+24 observational studies showed a higher risk of cervical cancer in women who use COCP, especially with an increased duration of COCP use.

 A 2013 meta-analysis concluded that every use of birth control pills is associated with a modest increase in the risk of breast cancer (relative risk 1.08) and a reduced risk of colorectal cancer (relative risk 0.86) and endometrial cancer (relative risk 0.57).
 Cervical cancer risk in those infected with HPV is increased.
 A similar small increase in breast cancer risk was observed in other meta analyses.
 A study of 1.8 million Danish women of reproductive age followed for 11 years found that the risk of breast cancer was 20% higher among those who currently or recently used hormonal contraceptives than among women who had never used hormonal contraceptives.
 This risk increased with duration of use, with a 38% increase in risk after more than 10 years of use.

 Weight

-A 2016 Cochrane systematic review found low quality evidence that studies of combination hormonal contraceptives showed no large difference in weight when compared with placebo or no intervention groups.
+A 2016 systematic review found low quality evidence that studies of combination hormonal contraceptives showed no large difference in weight when compared with placebo or no intervention groups.
 The evidence was not strong enough to be certain that contraceptive methods do not cause some weight change, but no major effect was found.
-This review also found "that women did not stop using the pill or patch because of weight change."
+This review also found "that women did not stop using the pill or patch because of weight change".